okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 layout: Guides
 ---

-This page describes how what the API token is, why you need it, best practices, and how to create one.
-API token expiration and how API tokens are deactivated is also discussed.
+This page explains what an API token is, why you need one, and how to create one.

 **Learning outcomes**

-* What is an API token
+* How an Okta API token is used
-* How to create an API token
+* Why it's good practice to create a service account for use with an API token
+* Alternatives to Okta API tokens
+* Token expiration
+* How API tokens are deactivated

 **What you need**

-* Have an Okta Developer Edition organization.
+Have an Okta Developer Edition organization.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup).
-* Have an application that you want to add authentication to.

-* What [should you](/docs/guides/) have set up already before reading this article
-* Second [thing you](http://www.google.com) should have already done before reading this.

-**Sample code**

-* Link to relevant sample app or other sample code
-* Other sample code

 Okta API tokens are used to authenticate requests to Okta APIs.
 When calling an Okta API endpoint, you need to supply a valid API token in the HTTP `Authorization` header, with a valid token specified as the header value.
 You need to prefix the value with the `SSWS` identifier, which specifies the proprietary authentication scheme that Okta uses.
 For example: